Play Live Radio

 Southern California Edison

-More than 11,500 Southern California Edison customers warned they could be impacted.
+More than 11,500 Southern California Edison customers were warned that they could be impacted.

-The strongest wind is expected Friday night, with gusts predicted to top 50 miles an hour.
+The strongest winds are expected Friday night, with gusts up to 50 miles an hour.

-The increased wildfire threat has prompted Southern California Edison to notify more than 11,500 of its customers in the southern part of the county that they could potentially be hit by precautionary Public Safety Power Shutoffs.
+The increased wildfire threat has prompted Southern California Edison to notify more than 11,500 customers in the southern part of the county that they could potentially be affected by precautionary public safety power shutoffs.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.